Due diligence reporting tool

 What's your approach to maintaining or improving adviser ratings?

-• Setting up a dedicated live support team who are now answering 93% of messages in under two minutes.
+• Dedicated live support team established who are now answering 97% of messages in under 90 seconds.

-• Improving our answer rates across adviser call lines, and we’re now consistently answering 97% of calls, with an average waiting time of 13 seconds.
+• Establishing KPIs and embedding processes to improve answer rates across adviser phone lines.
+We’re now consistently answering 97.5% of calls, with an average waiting time of 21 seconds.

-Over the last year, our combined group has invested £4.5m in improving service and £12.6m in technology and transformation so we can better support advisers.
+• As detailed in our 2024 Annual Report, our combined group invested £19.5m in product and tech and enabled a price saving for our customer base of £10m.
 These improvements are possible because of our scale.
-They’re initial steps on an exciting journey which has the needs of you and your clients at the heart of our planning.
+They’re part of an exciting journey which has the needs of you and your clients at the heart of our planning.

 Please detail which ratings companies or publications you have sponsored or paid money to and over which periods.

-• We’ll pay required charges to be represented on best advice systems so our users can compare our proposition and support compliant client recommendations.
+• We’ll pay required charges to be represented where appropriate so our users can compare our proposition and make compliant client recommendations.

-• We purchase some market research publications in order to benchmark our performance.
+• We purchase some market research publications to benchmark our performance.

 Our strategy has always been to rely on user ratings rather than any form of sponsored or purchased ratings.
-We firmly believe peer ratings are a much truer measure of performance than those produced by ‘industry experts’.
+We firmly believe peer ratings are a much truer measure of performance.

-Yes, our most recent NPS across all Nucleus users was +28 (August 2022) demonstrating a clear level of advocacy from many of our users.
-Firms who use us as their primary platform gave us an NPS of +48.
+Yes, our most recent NPS for Nucleus Wrap was +21 (May 2025) demonstrating a clear level of advocacy from many of our users.

 How many people work in your servicing team?